hivemq/hivemq-testcontainer/readme.md

 ## Set Control Center Port

-You can set the HiveMQ Control Center port on the host machine that is mapped to the control center port inside the container.
+The HiveMQ Testcontainer allows you to access the HiveMQ Control Center.
 Note that the HiveMQ Control Center is feature of the HiveMQ Enterprise Edition.

 ### JUnit 4